 This will be awarded to a person that has made a significant contribution to the development of the derivatives/risk management industry.
 The winner is selected from a shortlist drawn up by the editorial team, but nominations can also be made by the candidates themselves, by colleagues or by employers/customers.
 Nominations should outline why the candidate should win the lifetime achievement award and demonstrate their contribution to the development of the market.

 - Buy-side quant of the year

-These categories are a little different.
-The winners are decided by Risk readers themselves.
-For the Quant of the year award, Risk asks past and present contributors to the Cutting Edge section of the magazine, as well as magazine subscribers, to vote for the top quantitative paper over the previous 12 months.
+These two categories are a little different.
+The winners are decided by the editorial team of Risk, with the help of Risk contributors.
+For the Quant of the year award, Risk asks past and present contributors to the Cutting Edge section of the magazine to vote for the top quantitative paper over the previous 12 months.
 The winner of Buy-side quant of the year is chosen in the same way, from among contributors to the Cutting Edge Investments section.